phetsims/phet-info/checklists/code_review_checklist.md

 ## GitHub Issues

-All sims should have GitHub issues for standard tasks.
-If any of these issues is missing, pause code review until the issues have been created by the responsible dev.
+The following standard GitHub issues should exist.
+If any of these issues is missing, or have not been completed, pause code review until the issues have been created by the responsible dev.

 GitHub issues should exist that document:
 - [ ] results of memory testing for `brands=phet`
 - [ ] results of memory testing for `brands=phet-io` (if the sim is instrumented for PhET-iO)
 - [ ] performance testing and sign-off
 - [ ] review of pointer areas
-- [ ] credits (they will not be finalized until after RC testing is completed)
+- [ ] credits (will not be completed until after RC testing)

 ## **Build and Run Checks**